 Fruits like Amalaki, usually called Indian gooseberries, are frequently utilized in Ayurvedic treatment, a conventional Indian style of medicine.
 It is said to provide a variety of health advantages, including antioxidant characteristics, the capacity to support healthy skin, and the capacity to enhance digestion.

 Amalaki is also believed to enhance the immune system and may help lower bodily inflammation.
-The fruit can be consumed fresh, dried, or as a supplement in the form of a capsule or powder.
+The fruit can be consumed fresh, dried, or as a supplement as a capsule or powder.
 While Amalaki may have potential health advantages, it should be taken carefully and under the guidance of a licensed healthcare professional.

 4. Shatavari